 Other Wide Format Scanner Technology

 Most large format scanners are roll fed scanners, and are great for back file conversion of architectural and engineering drawings, maps, and other line drawing applications.
 Some of these scanners are better suited towards high end graphics applications.
 Many of these scanners may be upgraded from black and white to color, and from slow to fast.
 Some models are also set up to handle documents that are mounted on thick material, such as foam board.
-Most Large Format Scanners use USB 2.0 scanner to computer interfaces.
-However, there are a few models that are capable of ethernet connectivity, although we generally recommend connecting the computer, rather than the scanner to your network.
+Most large format scanners use USB 2.0 scanner to computer interfaces.
+However, there are a few models that are capable of ethernet connectivity - although we generally recommend connecting the computer, rather than the scanner, to your network.

 For certain applications, a flatbed scanner might be recommended.
-This determination is usually made based upon unique originals that can not be scanned through a flatbed scanner.
+This determination is usually made based upon unique originals that can not be scanned through a roll fed scanner.
 Volume is also an important consideration when determining the potential necessity of a flatbed scanner.
 There are a few options available for roll fed scanners that may make a roll fed scanner a more viable option than a flatbed.